Abstract Data Types (ADTs) and Data Structures: A practical guide

 - Array: Simple to implement but can be inefficient for inserting or deleting elements in the middle of the list due to the need to shift elements.

 - Linked List: More flexible for inserting and deleting elements as it only involves updating pointers.
-That said, accessing an element at a specific index requires traversing the list from the beginning.
+Still, accessing an element at a specific index requires traversing the list from the beginning.

 2. Stack ADT: